chrishanline/lift/docs/queue.md

         alarm: alerting@mycompany.com
 ```

 Or you can specify an existing SNS topic for alerts.
-The alarm will send to the existing topic for `Alarm` and `Ok` messages.
+The alarm will send to the existing topic for `Alarm` and `OK` messages.

 ```yaml
 constructs: